NEHerp/massreptileexpo.com/_pages/exporules.md

 6. All animals must be sold by Vendors only inside the venue.
 No sales in the parking lot or surrounding area will be permitted.
 7. No sale of Animals on the [Commonwealth of Massachusetts Restricted Herptiles List]({{site.data.general.restricted_list_link}}) are allowed.
 8. The Commonwealth of Massachusetts does not allow the sale of native herptile species as per [MGL Chap.
 131: Section 22](http://www.mass.gov/legis/laws/mgl/131-22.htm).
-9. Educational displays of endangered and/or native species must be accompanied by legal documentation and/or permits.
+9. Educational displays of endangered or otherwise restricted species must be accompanied by a valid Massachusetts permit listing the species in question.
+Native species may only be displayed by those vendors who have secured a free, educational table.
 10. No venomous animal sales are allowed.
 11. No turtles and tortoises under 4 inches long.
 12. No carry-in reptiles are allowed.
 VENDOR SALES ONLY!